 Your Unit is Improperly Sized

 When choosing the right air conditioning system, you should pay attention to the size of your unit.
 If you have an A/C unit that is too small, your home will not get efficiently cooled.
-However, your unit will work overtime, which could result in the wear and tear of its internals.
+However, your unit will work overtime, which could result in wear and tear of the system.
 For such units, you could have to fix or replace them often.

 The same issues can result from using the wrong duct size.
 Unless you use ducts that are at par with the A/C unit size, the ducts will struggle to distribute cool air or handle airflow.
 Pay attention to the size of your unit and its ducts to avoid this problem.